Private Diesel Motorcycle Conversions (by Engine A-H)

 The project is based on a Motorenwerk Cunewalde 2VD 8/8 - 2SVL engine, which is German and made in 1974.
 It is 800cc V twin air cooled and rated at 15PS on the engine plate.
 Its engine plate also states it weigh 125kg but I kind of suspect it is a bit more than that.
 Frame is from a BMW R80.

-Checkout the build thread here - it's VERY informative!
+Checkout the build thread on the forum - it's VERY informative!

 This build has caused Mouse a headache or two but he's stuck with it and it's now on the road.
 Well done!